Special Issue "Printed Functional Thin Films for Electronic, Optoelectronic and Sensing Applications"

 Dear Colleagues,

-This Special Issue offers the opportunity to present novel progress in the field of printing of thin functional films providing insights into the chemico-physical, morphological, and structural properties of printed products and also advances in geometries, architectures, and processes.
-The topics of particular interest include but are not limited to printed functional thin films for different applications in sensing, electronics, and optical fields.
+This Special Issue outlines the novel progress in the field of printing, providing insights into the chemical-physical, morphological and structural properties of printed products and the advances in relation to their geometries, architectures and processes.
+The topics of interest herein comprise printed functional thin films for various applications in sensing, electronics and optical fields.

 Dr. Fausta Loffredo